mike-gimelfarb/mike-gimelfarb.github.io/_pages/about.md

 I completed my PhD in Industrial Engineering at the University of Toronto advised by Scott Sanner and [Chi-Guhn Lee](https://cglee.mie.utoronto.ca/) in 2022, and my master's degree in the same department under supervision of Michael Jong Kim in 2017.
 I received my Bachelor's degree in Business Administration (BBA) from the Schulich School of Business.

-In my spare time, I enjoy reading about cognitive science, photography, biking and playing classical piano.
+I enjoy photography, outdoor sports, and play classical piano.